alex-thorne/blog/blog/_posts/2025-06-07-pragueguide.md

 ## Various Other Spots

-### Letná
+### Letná,  Stromovka, Troja

 Letna is a large park on a hill north of Prague 1 on the far side of the river.
 There is a nice beer garden where you can grab a picnic table or two and have a drink and some finger food while looking across the river at all of Prague - the view is pretty incredible on a nice day.
 Highly recommended if the weather is nice and you want to take a walk through a beautiful park and have a beer (in a plastic cup) with a great view.

+In the Letna area is the [National Technical Musuem](https://www.ntm.cz/en) and adjacent it, the [National Museum of Agriculture](https://www.nzm.cz/en), both very nice and worth seeing.
+Kids typically enjoy both museums.

 ![Location of the Letná beer garden](/assets/img/blog/pragueguide/letnamap.png)
 > *the park is large - the beer garden is here*

+Just north of Letna is the wonderful, very large park, "Stromovka" (Královská obora Stromovka).
+Stromovka is an excellent place for running, walking, or bike rides.
+There are several nice bistros within the park ([Bistro No.2](http://www.bistrono2.cz/) is a nice, casual, outddoor hang out spot.)

+Further north, across the river and past "Ceaser's Island" (Císařský Ostrov) is the [Prague Zoo](https://www.zoopraha.cz/).

+There is also a very nice cycling route that carries on past the Zoo and goes north along the river quite a ways.
+If you're clever you can even connect it the cycling route with ferry terminals to cross the river with your bike.

 ### Vyšehrad

 A historic fort overlooking the Vltava river.
 It contains possibly the oldest remaining structure in Prague (Rotunda of St. Martin); a beautiful cathedral; and a cemetery which is home to the remains of a number of very famous Czechs including Dvořák, Smetana and Mucha.
 It provides an excellent view of Prague from a direction you won't see if you spend all your time in the center and on the castle-side of the river.

-There are several pubs within the fort walls (I like [Na Hradbach](https://www.na-hradbach.cz/)), and a huge park great for picnics which is full of great statues.
+There are several pubs within the fort walls (I like [Na Hradbach](https://www.na-hradbach.cz/)), and a huge park great for picnics which is full of beautiful statues.
 I highly recommend you check it out if you're close.
+A trip there could be connected to a visit to the nearby Naplavka.

 ### Naplavka